koosty/open-edu/README.md

 ### Prerequisites
 - Node.js 18+
 - npm or pnpm
-- Firebase project (for authentication)
+- Firebase project (for authentication and database)

 ### 1. Clone & Install
 ```bash